Quanta Services: Colorado Power Pathway

+Gateway South

+In 2022, PacifiCorp elected contractors including the company—acting through its Quanta Infrastructure Solutions Group—to perform engineering, procurement, and construction work on the Gateway South transmission project.

+East West Tie Line Project

+Valard Construction, a subsidiary of the company, was named by Nextbridge Infrastructure in 2022 to provide construction services for the East-West Tie transmission line in northwestern Ontario.

+Gateway West Transmission Line

+PacifiCorp also engaged contractors including Quanta Services subsidiary Summit Line Construction to provide construction management, craft labor, and related engineering services for segments of the Gateway West transmission project which was completed in 2020.

+Keystone Pipeline

+Subsidiaries of the company, including Price Gregory International and Pumpco, were part of a group of six companies who performed construction work on portions of the Keystone Pipeline system developed by TC Energy.

 Fort McMurray Transmission Project

 In 2019, the Alberta (Canada) Utilities Commission approved a $1.6 billion (Can) electric power transmission project that runs from Edmonton to the Fort McMurray area.
 The project included building a 500 km single-circuit transmission line, three optical repeater locations and expansion of an existing substation.
 The project was awarded to the Alberta PowerLine team – Canada Utilities, Atco and Quanta to “develop, finance, design, build, own, operate and maintain” the line.
 Funding came through the largest (at the time) public-private-partnership in Canada's history and was also the longest 500 kV transmission line in the country.
 The Ft.
-McMurray project was completed on budget, three months before it was scheduled.
+McMurray project was completed on budget, three months before its scheduled completion.

+Mountain Valley Pipeline

+The company's Price Gregory International, a Quanta Services company, built the spread E6, 27 miles of 42-inch diameter natural gas pipeline as part of the Mountain Valley Pipeline in West Virginia.
+The project was completed in 2024.
+(PG portion in 2018) for EQT Corporation.

 Lower Rio Grande Valley Energized Reconductor Project

 On June 13, 2016, American Electric Power (AEP) received the 89th annual Edison Electric Institute's (EEI's) 2016 Edison Award, an electric power industry honor, for its Energized Reconductor Project in the Lower Rio Grande Valley (LRGV) of Texas.
-The 240-mile project was possible because of Quanta Energized Services planning capabilities and North Houston Pole Line's construction expertise.
+The 240-mile project was managed by Quanta Energized Services planning capabilities and North Houston Pole Line's construction expertise.